 - Dot number 5 (bottom dot) and spiky bits on the outside edge of the large petals = Hennacat Super Sojat henna

-Very important to remember: For optimum results you need to begin preparing your henna approximately 48 hours before you intend to use it.
+Very important to remember: In order to get good henna colour, you need to begin preparing your henna approximately 48 hours before you intend to use it.
 If you don’t give henna time to release its dye, or if you leave it languishing for too long, you will not get vibrant long-lasting stains. hours.

 In addition to henna which you can buy from my shop this recipe uses things you will usually have in your home and ingredients that you are likely to find in your local supermarket, or a combination of your local grocery and local chemist shop.
 Please read this recipe carefully before embarking on mixing your henna so that you understand the process, and are able to get a good henna colour for your effort.

 20g of henna will make: 2 – 5 cones